 The Village of Howard Parks Department has included information on its Bird City Wisconsin page, including a web link to the “Create a Bird Friendly Habitat” webpage through the National Wildlife Federation.

 Village of Howard resident Jim Johnson conducts the Howard Bird List, Christmas Bird Counts, and Swift Night Out counts and his territory covers Howard.
-Jim counted over 4200 birds for the previous Christmas Bird Count.
+Jim counted over 4,200 birds for previous Christmas Bird Counts.
 He found two active nest sites for the Swift Night Out program.